VoxelMC/foxlib/Documentation/FLogger.md

 # foxlib/FLogger

-A general Node.js javascript library for plenty of useful logging functions.
+A general Node.js javascript library for plenty of stylish and useful logging functions.

 ## Under development.